facebookresearch/habitat-challenge/README.md

     docker build . --file docker/hab2.Dockerfile  -t rearrange_submission
     ```

-    Note #1: you may need `sudo` priviliges to run this command.
+    Note #1: you may need `sudo` privileges to run this command.

     Note #2: Please make sure that you keep your local version of `fairembodied/habitat-challenge:habitat_rearrangement_2022_base_docker` image up to date with the image we have hosted on [dockerhub](https://hub.docker.com/r/fairembodied/habitat-challenge/tags).
 This can be done by pruning all cached images, using:
     ```